GBehrends/EthiopianBirdsProject-/README.md

 # EthiopianBirdsProject-
 An analysis of a potential barrier to gene flow

-#Initial vcf pipeline adapted from pipeline by Joseph D. Manthey
+# Initial genoytping pipeline adapted from pipeline by Joseph D. Manthey @ https://github.com/jdmanthey/camponotus_relatedness
 1. Perform all steps in 01_setup.sh interactively.
 2. Modify the 02_trim_align.sh script as necessary for your directory, put it in your 10_align_script directory, and submit the script for running.
 3. Run an interactive job on the cluster.